serverfarmer/sm-farm-manager/README.md

+sf-farm-manager extension provides several management scripts, allowing:

+- registering new hosts with Server Farmer installed as managed by the same management server
-sf-farm-manager extension provides a simple solution for executing the same command on all servers in a farm, or only on servers of given type (virtual, physical, OpenVZ containers, in future also LXC/Docker containers).
+- executing the same command on all servers in a farm, or only on servers of given type (virtual, physical, OpenVZ containers, in future also LXC/Docker containers)

-add-managed-host.sh script performs automatic analysis of given host and adds it to proper /etc/local/.config/*.hosts files on central server.

-**Why sf-farm-manager instead of many other similar solutions?**

-- integrated server farm management across core SF and all extensions
-- ability to execute command only on particular servers, eg. OpenVZ containers
-- simple, fast and lightweight
-- no external dependencies (except SF itself)
+- connecting to remote server console using ssh key without typing the key name or non-standard ssh port
+- creating dedicated ssh keys for given user@host and automatically installing such keys
+- creating IMAP, Samba and rsync accounts (for use with sf-imap-server, sf-rsync-server and sf-samba-server extensions)